ucl-bug/transcranial-ultrasound-benchmarks/README.md

 ## Overview

-This repository provides the MATLAB functions and scripts used for comparing model results for the benchmarks outlined in [paper ref].
+This repository provides the MATLAB functions and scripts used for comparing model results for the benchmarks outlined [here](https://arxiv.org/abs/2202.04552).

 ## Quick start guide